andrewacashner/hearingfaithms/chapters/chapter-3.md

 intonation, or had someone play a chord or short improvised cadence on the organ.
-He raised his hand and indicated the downbeat, the start of the metrical *compás* or measure, and on one side of the double-choir ensemble, the three voice parts (possibly three individual singers) of Chorus I entered on the second beat, singing the word *Voces*.
+He raised his hand and indicated the downbeat, the start of the metrical measure, and on one side of the double-choir ensemble, the three voice parts (possibly three individual singers) of Chorus I entered on the second beat, singing the word *Voces*.
-The boy treble, adolescent alto, and tenor all sang this word high in their registers, and the soft (*mollis*) harmony of the opening G minor chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
+The boy treble, adolescent alto, and tenor all sang this word high in their registers, and the soft harmony of the opening G minor (*mollis*) chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
 Moving in the same rhythm, following the natural accents of the poetry, the